Internet censorship in Thailand: Facebook

-The Facebook page "Royalist Marketplace" was launched as a forum by academic Pavin Chachavalpongpun to discuss and criticize the Thai monarchy freely.
-The Thai authorities shut down access in Thailand to the Facebook page, which has accumulated around one million users, and which Facebook may be appealing, while Pavin is facing a charge of cybercrime.
+The Facebook page "Royalist Marketplace" was launched by academic Pavin Chachavalpongpun as a forum to discuss and criticize the Thai monarchy.
+Thai authorities blocked access to the Facebook page in Thailand; it had accumulated about one million users, and Facebook indicated it might challenge the order.
+Pavin was also facing a charge of cybercrime.
 He has since launched a replacement Facebook page.
 A Facebook spokesperson stated, "Requests like this are severe, contravene international human rights law, and have a chilling effect on people's ability to express themselves...
-We work to protect and defend the rights of all internet users and are preparing to legally challenge this request".
-With vague laws, unknowing Facebook users face constant threat of violating the lèse majesté online by simply liking a post.
+We work to protect and defend the rights of all internet users and are preparing to legally challenge this request."
+The vagueness of relevant laws means that ordinary Facebook users may risk violating lèse-majesté simply by liking a post.